McDonald's Japan denies placing orders with Thailand's CPF

-TOKYO (Reuters) - McDonald’s Holdings Co (Japan) Ltd (2702.T) said it had not placed any orders to import chicken from Charoen Pokphand Foods Pcl (CPF) (CPF.BK) a few days after senior officials at Thailand’s biggest meat and animal feed producer told Reuters they had received such orders.
+TOKYO, Aug 21 (Reuters) - McDonald’s Holdings Co (Japan) Ltd said it had not placed any orders to import chicken from Charoen Pokphand Foods Pcl (CPF) a few days after senior officials at Thailand’s biggest meat and animal feed producer told Reuters they had received such orders.

 “It is not true that we have placed any orders with CPF,” McDonald’s Japan spokesman Takashi Hasegawa said on Thursday.